Aigerim-Zh/Yelp-Project/README.md

 - Sentiment Analysis on Reviews
   - The unexplained part of the model may come from other features that might be restaurant-specific such as cleanliness, menu and food attributes, service attributes such as the number of servers, politeness of staff, etc.
   - However, these data are not available in Yelp attributes but can be extracted based on keywords from review comments.
-In general, review comments analysis might reveal other factors determining success in the restaurant industry.
+In general, review comments analysis might reveal other factors determining success in the restaurant industry and would be pursued if there was more time to put together this project.

 - A deeper study into User Yelp profiles